 During the scoping phase comment was received from the DFFE, other authority and I&APs.
 Responses to comments received is provided in Section 6, Table 6.1 of the PP Report (Volume III), with EAP / specialist / applicant responses, and the original comment and responses has been appended to the PP report (Appendix 6).

-It must also be noted that a focus group meeting was held via MS Teams with the DAEARL prior to the submission of the EIA report.
-The meeting concluded that the undertaking of further biodiversity studies was required for the Loxton WEF 3 (see Volume III: PP Report: Appendix 7 for minutes of the meeting).
+It must also be noted that a focus group meeting was held via MS Teams with the DAERL Northern Cape prior to the submission of the EIA report.
+The meeting concluded that the undertaking of further biodiversity studies was required for the Loxton WEF 3, and not applicable / required for the Loxton WEF 1 (see Volume III: PP Report: Appendix 7, for minutes of the meeting).

-11 ASSESSMENT OF POTENTIAL IMPACTS
+10 ASSESSMENT OF POTENTIAL IMPACTS

-11.1 Soil, Land Use and Agricultural Potential
+10.1 Soil, Land Use and Agricultural Potential